 Why is this important?

-Bellevue Utilities takes customer satisfaction very seriously and tracks progress through an annual customer satisfaction survey, with a goal of 85% customer satisfaction.
-We continually work to improve the quality of our services to meet our residents’ needs and expectations and use the results of this survey and other feedback channels to guide our efforts.
+Bellevue Utilities takes customer satisfaction very seriously and tracks progress through an annual customer satisfaction survey, with a goal of 85% customer satisfaction which Bellevue has met or exceeded most years.
+Staff will continually work to improve the quality of the city's services to meet residents’ needs and expectations and use the results of this survey and other feedback channels to guide Bellevue's efforts.

 What are the next steps?

-The most important factor in maintaining and improving service quality is protecting our infrastructure.
+The most important factor in maintaining and improving service quality is protecting the city's infrastructure.
 To ensure uninterrupted services now and in the future, Bellevue Utilities will continue making invisible but vital investments to repair and replace assets.
-We also understand stormwater and stream habitats are very important to our residents, and we are putting substantial resources and effort into these areas.
+The city also understands storm water and stream habitats are very important to residents, thus staff is putting substantial resources and effort into these areas.

 Contact Email: utilitiesperformance@bellevuewa.gov